 - Consult on changes or improvements to be made in compliance related processes and procedures which impact volunteers.

 - Provide consultation and /review new compliance related materials created by the Risk Management, Compliance, and Quality Assurance (RMCQA) department for volunteers, host families and participants.

 - Develop and bring innovative ideas or ideas for improvements in the area of compliance to the RMCQA department.

-- Inform the NVA planning committee about new ideas, policy/process changes, etc.
+- Inform the Annual Volunteer Summit planning committee about new ideas, policy/process changes, etc.

 The Compliance Advisory Group works in support of the compliance related goals of the RMCQA (Risk Management Compliance and Quality Assurance) department, which are to:

 - Provide easily accessible, high quality resources and training opportunities that will enable staff and volunteers to effectively fulfill their roles and perform their responsibilities in compliance with AFS Quality Standards, DoS regulations and CSIET standards.

 - Improve the organization’s ability to monitor, track and document compliance with DoS regulations and CSIET standards, and communicate to stakeholders AFS-USA’s level of performance in these areas as determined by the: annual audit, the Partner Service Evaluation, the Customer Service Evaluation, the manual compliance checklist process, student survey and other evaluation and tracking tools.